Products that may interest you:

 For those who suffer from PMS, it is important to understand that research shows estrogen supports the growth of Candida.3,4 Research also shows that a common cause of Candida overgrowth is the use of oral contraceptives.5,6,7

 Once Candida becomes a full-blown fungal infection, things have a tendency to spiral out of control.

-This is especially true when it comes to managing a diagnosis of PMS or any other time in a woman's life when hormones are fluctuating to the point of estrogen dominance.
+This is especially true when managing a diagnosis of PMS or any other time in a woman's life when hormones are fluctuating to the point of estrogen dominance.